jack-song/doc-similarity/README.md

 We use 2 versions of tfidf currently - the scikit learn version and the gensim version.
 Why?
 Not not just use the gensim tfidf?

 - add tfidf scores
-- Ignore existing links
+- Ignore existing links and shared tags
-- add USE
+- add USE +
 - do combined ranking
+- figure how to handle tags
-- connect to obsidian
+- connect to obsidian and add light randomization
 - add keyword weighting
 - clean up real documents
 - pull more example graphs